sergioalvespaeslopes/gapo/README.md

 3. Import and use the `Dashboard` component.
 4. Import and use the `react-router-dom`.
 5. Import and use the `@google/markerclusterer`.
+6. import and use the `npm install moment`.

 ## Demo